 iCloud is Apple’s umbrella name for all cloud-syncing functions.
-Any data backed up or synced using Apple’s servers are a component of iCloud.
-Are you wondering what exactly it is?
-Let’s take it apart.
+Any data backed up or synced using Apple’s servers is a component of iCloud.
+But can we use and download iCloud for Windows?

 What is iCloud?